 Mild-solvent and solvent ink prices are the second most competitive among inkjet inks.

-Factory prices to Original Equipment Manufactures (OEMs) can be as low as US$4 per liter.
+Factory prices to Original Equipment Manufacturers (OEMs) can be as low as US$4 per liter.
 Price into the distribution channels is at about US$7 a liter.

-Real factory manufacturers with economies of scale are found in the China, Taiwan, and Singapore.
+Real factory manufacturers with economies of scale are found in China, Taiwan, and Singapore.